 - Terminology and writing reports

 The course is equivalent to two modules at masters level 7.
-The course lasts for about 36 weeks, but is dependent on the time you need to develop your portfolio of evidence.
+It lasts for about 36 weeks, but is dependent on the time you need to develop your portfolio of evidence.

 You'll attend a minimum of four study days which will support your learning, provide keynote lectures, case study discussions in small groups, and viewing of scan sessions.
 These interactive study days are an integral part of this course.